 Chong Kneas – The Most Touristy but Convenient

-Chong Kneas is the closest floating village to Siem Reap, located just 16 km away.
+Chong Kneas is the closest floating village to Siem Reap, located just about 15 km away.
 Its proximity makes it a convenient option for those with limited time.
 However, it is also the most commercialized, with heavy tourist traffic.

 The village features both stilted homes and floating houses that move according to water levels, and it’s known for attractions such as a crocodile farm and a floating basketball court.
 Though not the most authentic, it offers a quick insight into life on Tonlé Sap Lake.